-The monies for the database allow IDN to determine whether a donor or prospective donor has made, amended or revoked an anatomical gift.
-The Registry is also able to compile donation information received by the state DOT, county treasurers and the Iowa Donor Network.
+These monies allow a procurement organization to determine whether a donor or prospective donor has made, amended, or revoked an anatomical gift.
+The Registry is also able to compile donation information received by the state DOT, county treasurers, and the Iowa Donor Network.